One Ponytail Per Month and 12 Other Absolutely Bonkers Rules for Teachers

 Definitely don’t try to get parents involved as partners in their child’s success.
 “We were not allowed to call or even email parents.
 We were allowed to communicate POSITIVE NOTES ONLY by writing in the student’s agenda.”
 Hopefully not too positive, though, since one teacher told us, “I could only use two exclamation points when writing notes and things to parents.
 Don’t want to show too much excitement.”

 All kids need a period of adjustment when school starts in the fall, but how long should it last?
 At one school, “teachers cannot write any disciplinary referrals or give suspensions before Christmas.
-Consequently, by Halloween, the students are running the school, not the staff.”
+Consequently, by Halloween, the students, not the staff, are running the school.”
 So much for behavior having consequences.

 Brace yourselves for one of the nuttiest school rules for teachers we’ve ever heard: “Every teacher in a grade level had to be teaching the same thing at the exact same time.
 The logic was if a student needed to be moved, they would walk in where they left off.”
 Maybe that doesn’t seem too bad?
 How about this twist: “When we were observed, if the admin left my room and went into another class of the same grade level, the admin should be able to hear the same lesson continued as if we were on the same script.
 BUT we were not allowed to share lesson plans.”